 In addition to situations of pressing medical need, there are also several instances in which events, surgery, or consumer habits require the implantation of an IVC filter.

-A common situation that requires an IVC implant is an at-risk individual suffering from extreme trauma.
-IVC filters are necessary in trauma affected consumers as an immediate method of pulmonary embolism prevention is needed.
+A common situation that requires an IVC implant is at-risk individuals suffering from extreme trauma.
+IVC filters are necessary in trauma-affected consumers as an immediate method of pulmonary embolism prevention is needed.